resibots/hexapod_ik/README.md

 ## Dependencies

-- [track_ik]: Hardware interface for ros_control and the Dynamixels actuators
+- [trac_ik]: Hardware interface for ros_control and the Dynamixels actuators
 - orocos_kdl: kinematics and dynamics library (provided with ROS)

 ## Documentation